alimgiray/getir/README.md

 - Create a `.env` file in root folder of the project.
 For default values you can rename `.env.example` into `.env`
 - Use `go mod download` to install all required packages.
+- If no port is provided, app runs at `:3000`.

 ### How to run?